Talk with your household

 Protect your household

 Do not have visitors inside your home.
-You or your landlord must not add new members to your household during the pandemic.
+You or your landlord must not add new tenants to a shared bedroom during the pandemic.

 You can hire in-home services, like housekeeping, cooking, or maintenance.
 You must follow safety guidelines when hiring in-home services.